 Programmatic measurement continues to align with non-programmatic.
 The majority of all stakeholders use the same success metrics for programmatically traded display campaigns as those traded non-programmatically.
 Sales KPIs continue to be the key metric for evaluating programmatic campaigns.
-49% of agencies cite sales KPIs as the top metric used for evaluating programmatic campaigns.
-Brand metrics such as brand awareness and purchase intent have also increased in use amongst advertisers and agencies suggesting more brand campaigns are being delivered through programmatic means.
-Programmatic buyers are taking advantage of efficient programmatic pricing to optimise toward conversions.
-For the first-year advertisers and publishers’ primary focus for programmatic campaigns has shifted to viewability, with agencies also viewing this as a high priority.
+48% of agencies cite sales KPIs as the top metric used for evaluating programmatic campaigns.
+Brand metrics such as brand awareness and purchase intent have also increased in use amongst advertisers and agencies suggesting more brand campaigns are being delivered through programmatic mechanisms.

 Future of programmatic

-Source: IAB EUROPE: Attitudes to Programmatic Advertising -report.
+Source: IAB EUROPE: Attitudes to Programmatic Advertising 2021-report.
 You can find the full report here.